JoaoM07/Study1/index.md

 # How to take part in the study

-Thank you for considering taking part in our study.
-Below, you will find all the necessary information to take part in the experiment.
-Please, get in touch if you require more information or if you need help to setup your headset.
+Below, you will find all the information you need to take part in the experiment.
+Get in touch if you require more information or if you need help with setting up your headset.

 ![imageTurnDaDial](https://user-images.githubusercontent.com/74906995/158996456-dff5eb37-1a0e-4d70-97da-536660c3fe2a.jpg)